Writing and Word Usage

 In almost all cases, The Associated Press Stylebook should be used as a reference for grammatical questions related to communication surrounding UNMC.
 This style guide is a work in progress, and entries will be added, deleted, and changed with input from readers and the dynamic environment at UNMC.

-If you need further assistance when writing or designing publications, please contact UNMC Public Relations and/or UNMC Printing Services.
+If you need further assistance when writing or designing publications, please contact the UNMC Department of Strategic Communications and/or UNMC Printing Services.

 Bennett Hall – Formerly South Hall.

-Center for College of Nursing Sciences – Located on the Omaha campus, this freestanding building provides space for the College of Nursing.
+Center for Nursing Science – Located on the Omaha campus, this freestanding building provides space for the College of Nursing.
 Note: It is not the “new” College of Nursing building or the College of Nursing Sciences.